aafaqh70/delta-demo/README.md

 # delta-demo
-This is a demo for Git and GitHub account
+This is a demo for Git and GitHub account.